johnsonjh/dotfiles/README.md

 We will become part of each other.
 We will ...

 Before God, I swear this creed.
-My dotfiles and I are the defenders of system.
+My dotfiles and I are the defenders of my system.
 We are the masters of our enemy.
 We are the saviors of my life.

 So be it, until victory is ours and there is no enemy, but peace!